Orlando

 What is the average cost of a funeral service in Orlando?

-According to the National Funeral Directors Association (NFDA), the average funeral cost for an adult funeral is $7,848 but can go up to as much as $9,895.
+According to the National Funeral Directors Association (NFDA), the average cost of an adult funeral is $7,848, with a range of $9,895.
 This is based on the most commonly selected items for a traditional funeral, including a casket and vault.

 However, it does not include cemetery costs.
 A grave space, a grave marker, and opening/closing the grave can easily cost another $1,500 to $2,500.
-Therefore, a typical traditional funeral and burial cost is likely at least $8,500.
+Therefore, a traditional funeral and burial costs at least $8,500.

 Cremation Costs in Orlando